-Harriet Abbott is a Glasgow based artist with an inclination toward art writing and poetry in relation to art historical tropes and more contemporary philosophies.
+Harriet Abbott is a London based artist with an inclination toward art writing and poetry in relation to art historical tropes and more contemporary philosophies.
 Her work circulates around questions of language in opposition with the sentient body, writing, and object agency.
 Through a process of casting objects in repetition, she attempts to navigate a path in the direction of ‘the real’, with hope of experiencing true encounters with objects unclouded by the arbitrary signification of language.

 “The signification of language means we lack infinite emotion as we are prescribed comprehension, which frames experiences and entities.
 Rather than circumscribing sensation through pointed and literal connotation, I intend to fragment, dilute, and re-contextualize the knowable in order to decenter and resultantly reconfigure understanding.